Kalimuthu-Velappan/SONIC-DOCS/system/penatration-test-fixes.md

 Vulnerability:  The local Redis database acts as a centralized location for storing device state and configuration.
 The Redis server runs inside the database container, and the user is required to execute redis-cli inside the database container to access the Redis database, which requires admin privilege.
 However, the Redis database also listens locally on TCP6379 without authentication, allowing any user to read/write to the Redis database.

 Fix: Enabled redis db authentication by default to prevent read/write access from local unprivileged users.
-Detail:
+- Random passwords generated on every system boot up to be stored in a file shared across linux host and all containers with appropriate permissions set.
-Random passwords generated on every system boot up to be stored in a file shared across linux host and all containers with appropriate permissions set.
+- All Clients(cpp,python,go variants) to pass in the password parameter(read from the file) while accessing the redis db.
-All Clients(cpp,python,go variants) to pass in the password parameter(read from the file) while accessing the redis db. redis-cli client binary internally parses the password from an env variable (REDISCLI_AUTH) set.
+- redis-cli client binary internally parses the password from an env variable (REDISCLI_AUTH) set.
-Non-sudo users direct read/write access to redis db is prevented but the basic fixed show commands which depend on the redis db are added to sudoers file.
+- Non-sudo users direct read/write access to redis db is prevented but the basic fixed show commands which depend on the redis db are added to sudoers file.